zkaramanlis/universal_favorites/README.md

 Go to the settings menu (gear in the upper right) and click on 'authorize access'.
 Once you go through Google's authorization process you should get a code.
 Put that code in the extension and click submit.
 If the file already exists in your favorites it will then load them.
 Otherwise it will create a new file from your existing favorites.

- Once set up, click on the plus sign to add a favorite, and right click on a link or folder to edit or delete.
+ Once set up, click on the plus sign to add a favorite, and right click on a link /folder to edit or delete.
 Files can be rearanged freely with drag and drop.
 Drag a link into the name/image area of a folder to move it inside, or the blank area to move above/below.
 Drag a link into the back arrow to move it to the parent folder.

+On Mobile devices "right clicking" is done by long pressing on a link/folder, and dragging is done by through the drag icon on the right side.

 ## FAQ